roacharya/FinancialModeling/ADS final project.md

 ![](ba1.PNG)

-The model outputs 2 graphs:
+In addition to the option's price, the model outputs 2 graphs:
 - **Stock price paths**: The model outputs a graph that shows the paths of the stock prices, which follow a Geometric Brownian Motion random process.
 This graph clearly shows the barrier and makes it easy to see examples of stock price paths that crossed the barrier and did not cross the barrier.
 - **Option prices distribution**: The model also outputs a graph of the option prices distribution, which allows for interpretability of the MC simulation and shows how the average price was determined.